 Absences from school or from a class can be excused only for a few specific reasons and only if the student brings a note or a parent calls the Attendance Office within three days of the absence.
 Excused absences are absences for school business, illness, doctor's appointments, court dates, religious observances, or funerals.
 Other absences cannot be marked excused.
-It is important that students have their absences excused because most teachers will not allow students whose absence.
+It is important that students have their absences excused because most teachers will not allow students whose absences are not excused to make up work that they missed because of the absence.
 If a student is absent, a parent needs to send a note listing the student's name and ID number, the date(s) of the absence, and the reason for the absence; or, a parent can call the Attendance Office at 606-4812 x2333, and leave a message that includes the same information.
 The voice mail in the Attendance Office is available 24 hours a day, seven days a week.